luabagg/containerized-keycloak/config/benchmark/readme.md

 # Keycloak Benchmark

-- The documentation is available [here](https://www.keycloak.org/keycloak-benchmark/)
+- The documentation is available [here](https://www.keycloak.org/keycloak-benchmark/).
+- Java is required to run the benchmark!

 ## Config